garciawi/Fire_fifteen/README.md

 # Outline
 ● Species: records the species of the animals at the zoo.

-  ○ species_id: int, auto_increment, unique, NOT NULL, PK
-  ○ species_name: varchar(150), unique, NOT NULL
-  ○ Relationship: A 1:M relationship between Species and Feedings.
+  &emsp;○ species_id: int, auto_increment, unique, NOT NULL, PK &emsp;○ species_name: varchar(150), unique, NOT NULL &emsp;○ Relationship: A 1:M relationship between Species and Feedings.
 A single
-    Species can be associated with multiple Feedings but each Feeding can only be used to feed one Species.
+    &emsp;Species can be associated with multiple Feedings but each Feeding can only be used to &emsp;feed one Species.

 ● Diets: records the type of diet a species consumes.
   ○ diet_id : int, auto_increment, unique, NOT NULL, PK